transparency-dev/trillian-tessera/storage/posix/README.md

 In the description below, when we talk about writing to files - either appending or creating new ones, the _actual_ process used always follows the following pattern:
 1. Create a temporary file on the same filesystem as the target location
-1. If we're appening data, copy the contents of the prefix location into the temporary file
+1. If we're appending data, copy the contents of the prefix location into the temporary file
 1. Write any new/additional data into the temporary file
 1. Close the temporary file
 1. Rename the temporary file into the target location.